Senckenberg-DCBiodivIT/FAIR-workflow-platform-frontend/workflow_examples/readme.md

 ## Prepare RO-Crate

-The RO-Crate is a zip folder and must contain at least consist of two files: "ro-crate-metadata.json" and "workflow.yaml".
+The RO-Crate is a zip folder and must contain at least two files: "ro-crate-metadata.json" and "workflow.yaml".

 ### Metadata Description